 - Ethics/service to others: the values of serving faithfully the interests of others while also promoting justice

-- Lynchburg College does not offer a pre-law major or minor.
+- University of Lynchburg does not offer a pre-law major or minor.

-- Students from any Lynchburg College major may apply to law school.
+- Students from any University of Lynchburg major may apply to law school.

-- Students must complete at least one of the existing majors at Lynchburg College for graduation.
+- Students must complete at least one of the existing majors at University of Lynchburg for graduation.

-- All courses at Lynchburg College will provide one or more of the requisite skills for pre-law preparation.
+- All courses at University of Lynchburg will provide one or more of the requisite skills for pre-law preparation.